 Festival at 250

-As we approach our 250th anniversary, we are looking to the future.
-We will be exploring the role of a Festival in the twenty-first century with artists, audiences and communities, creating bold new art, working with more young people, exploring our social responsibility and celebrating this wonderful place in which we live.
+As we approached our 250th anniversary, we looked to the future.
+We explored the role of a Festival in the twenty-first century with artists, audiences and communities, creating bold new art, working with more young people, exploring our social responsibility and celebrating this wonderful place in which we live.

-As we look to mark this landmark 250th year of Norfolk & Norwich Festival, we are developing a number of projects working with communities and young people across the county.
-We will be celebrating people, places and culture, nurturing creativity and looking to bring our Festival Spirit to every corner of the county.
+To landmark the 250th year of Norfolk & Norwich Festival, we developed a number of projects working with communities and young people across the county.
+We celebrated people, places and culture, nurturing creativity and brought our Festival Spirit to every corner of the county.

-Common Ground will inspire new forms of heritage interpretation, enabling young people to generate and present unconventional ideas.
-This project is run in partnership with Norfolk Wildlife Trust, National Trust, Prince’s Trust, SHARE Museums East, Suffolk Wildlife Trust, supported by National Lottery Heritage Fund.
+Common Ground inspired new forms of heritage interpretation, enabling young people to generate and present unconventional ideas.
+This project ran in partnership with Norfolk Wildlife Trust, National Trust, Prince’s Trust, SHARE Museums East, Suffolk Wildlife Trust, supported by National Lottery Heritage Fund.

 Lost and Found Films of Norfolk